 LINK: See full UC Magazine story on O'Connolly.

 Until Jan.
-5, 2014, Broadway audiences have a chance to catch two UC alumnae in a Tony-nominated musical — the revival of “Annie.”
+5, 2014, Broadway audiences have a chance to catch four UC alumnae in a Tony-nominated musical — the revival of “Annie”— as well as one more if you go to the backstage door after the show.
 The biggest name of the pair is Faith Prince, CCM ’79, HonDoc ’09, who co-stars as Miss Hannigan, the alcoholic matron at the orphange.
 She joined the show at the Palace Theatre in the summer (2013).
-Joining the show just this fall is Kirsten Wyatt, CCM ’97, who plays Lily St. Regis.

 The current revival of “Annie” was nominated for a Tony for Best Revival of a Musical.
 The show is expected to run through Jan.
 5, 2014, after which a national tour will be launched.